FZJ-JSC/JUBE/docs/advanced.rst

 be unique inside the include-file.

 The last method is the most generic include.
 By using ``<include />`` you can copy any nodes you want to your main-*XML* file.
 The ``path`` is optional and can be used to select a specific nodeset (otherwise the root-node will be included).
 The ``<include />`` is the only include-method that can be used to include any tag you want.
 The ``<include />`` will copy all parts without any changes.
-The other include types will change pathnames, which were relative to the include-file position.
+The other include types will update pathnames, which were relative to the include-file position.

 To run the benchmark you can use the normal command::

    >>> jube run main.xml

-It will search for include files inside four different positions:
+It will search for include files inside four different positions (in the following order):

 * inside the same directory of your ``main.xml``
 * inside a directory given over the commandline::